Letter-post (U.S.A. and International)

 Delivery of U.S.A and International Letter-post

-Canada Post transfers Letter-post (U.S.A. and International) items to transfer points for delivery by the postal administration of the destination country.
+Canada Post transfers Letter-post (U.S.A. and International) items to transfer points for delivery by the postal administration of the international destination.